Narnia (fantasy world): Western Lands

 To Narnia's west is the landlocked Western Wild, south of this country and also west of Calormen is the Far West region, and somewhere beyond this is Telmar, and eventually on the other side of the unnamed continent is the Western Sea.
 The Western Sea is an uncharted territory of the Narnian world, but some claim that on its islands are "strange and unearthly creatures".

 Underground

 Deep below Narnia's surface is a dark sunless country Underland and even deeper than that, at the world's base, is the fiery nation of Bism, home to the Gnomes and Salamanders.

 Aslan's Country

-Aslan's Country is the home of Aslan, the great lion.
+Aslan's Country is the home of Aslan, the Great Lion.
 It is described as a series of mountains, tens of thousands of feet high, but without snow or ice.
 Instead, Aslan's Country has a clear blue sky, lush green grass, colourful birds, and beautiful trees.
-There are entrances to Aslan's Country from all worlds, including Narnia and the Earth.
+There are entrances to Aslan's Country from all worlds, including Narnia and Earth.
 It is located beyond Narnia's rising sun at the eastern edge of the world, and indeed rings around the whole Narnian world.